Tommy La Stella Player Props: Mariners vs. Guardians

 - La Stella hit .239 with 14 doubles, two home runs and 11 walks.

-- He went deep in two of 60 games last year, going deep in 1% of his plate appearances.
+- Logging a plate appearance in 60 games a season ago, he hit only two dingers.

-- In 11 of 60 games last season (18.3%), La Stella drove in a run, including two games with two or more RBIs.
+- La Stella drove in a run in 11 of 60 games last season (18.3%), including two games with multiple RBIs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.